Stichting: Formation

+A foundation can be governed and represented by one board that has both executive and controlling tasks and is also responsible for the foundation's administration.
+The law does not have a requirement for a specific number of members but speaks of 'members' in plural.
+It is possible to create two boards (two-tier board structure), one has the function of overviewing the executive day-by-day governing, the Governing Board ("Raad van Bestuur"), the other one has an overall control function, the Supervisory Board or Board of Trustees ("Raad van Toezicht" of "Raad van Commisarissen).

 Art.
-2:289 of the Civil Code establishes that all foundations must be registered in the Register of Commerce or "Kamer van Koophandel".
+2:289 of the Civil Code establishes that all foundations must be registered at the official public Commercial Register ("handelsregister" at the "Kamer van Koophandel").
+As long as the foundation hasn't been registered, the boardmembers bear personal responsibility.
+In another register, UBO, the ultimate beneficial owner(s) have to be undisclosed.

 Commercial activities are allowed if they are within the purpose of the foundation and are taxed.
-Board members can be held liable for the foundation, civilly as well as criminally.
+Board members can be held liable for the foundation, civilly as well as criminally, when they do not comply with general rules of good governance, like for instance written down in the "Nederlandse Corporate Governance Code".

 The Dutch Tax Service can declare an institution to be an "institution for general benefit" (ANBI), with tax benefits.
 Often, but not necessarily, this is a foundation.
 Conversely, not every foundation qualifies.